TouhouEngie/sekai-clock/README.md

 # sekai-clock

-A custom alarm clock combining the sunrise alarm feature of Google Home hubs with rhythm microgames inspired by WarioWare Gold's alarm functionality and KTaNE.
+A custom alarm clock combining the sunrise alarm feature of Google Home hubs with a microgame inspired by WarioWare Gold's alarm functionality and KTaNE.
+The Sunrise alarm uses both screen brightness and an LED light strip to (somewhat) gently wake you up 5-15 minutes before your alarm and requires you to 'defuse' the clock using a Simon Says module/app.

 Progress is stored in TACHYON.md.